-Goalie is a specialist position that takes skill, organization, quick reaction time and a tonne of courage.
-This article takes a brief look at the basics to work on when looking to improve your goalie game.
+A goalie is a specialist position that takes skill, organization, quick reaction time, and a ton of courage.
+This article takes a brief look at the basics to work on when trying to improve your goalie game.
 Covering some of the best and most well-known lacrosse goalie drills, these goalie tips are sure to have you blocking with confidence in no time.

 Lacrosse goalie wall ball drills

-Instead of a wall, you could also do both of these lacrosse drills with rebounder instead.
-Lacrosse agility drills with rebounder work even better than using a wall as the rebounder can be set to different angles and speeds, allowing you to mix up your goalie training and incorporate more realistic shot situations.
+Lacrosse agility drills with rebounder can be even more effective at training for the unknown as they can be set to different angles and speeds, allowing you to mix up your goalie training and incorporate more realistic shot situations.

 Lacrosse goalie drills for high shots

 This lacrosse goalie workout prepares goalies to face real-time, hard, and accurate shots while giving attacking players a chance to practice, too.

 This drill could also be included under lacrosse goalie drills for bounce shots, by adding bounce shots as a finisher when the goalie is warmed up and alert.

 - Start with two attackers standing to the right and the left and about 15 yards from the goalie.